tls-attacker/TLS-Attacker/README.md

 - ModifiableVariable: one of the basic modules.
 It contains modifiable variables that allow one to execute (specific as well as random) variable modifications during the protocol flow.
 You can for example execute a XOR operation on a byte array, while using this byte array to construct your TLS protocol message.
 ModifiableVariables are used in the protocol messages.
 - TLS: protocol implementation, currently (D)TLS1.2 compatible.
 - Attacks: Implementation of some well-known attacks and tests for these attacks.
-- TLS-Fuzzer: Fuzzing framework implemented on top of the TLS-Attacker functionality.
+- Fuzzer: Fuzzing framework implemented on top of the TLS-Attacker functionality.

 ![TLS-Attacker design](https://github.com/RUB-NDS/TLS-Attacker-Development/blob/master/resources/design.png)